 Part 9 — Sale of forest produce by auction or tender

-65. Sale of forest produce by auction or tender
+65. CEO may regulate sale by auction or tender for royalty purposes

 (1) Where the royalties payable under a contract of sale, permit or forest produce licence are to be established by public auction or by tender, the public auction or sale by tender may be conducted in such manner as the CEO thinks fit.